mateogall0/c-chess/README.md

 ## Legacy version
 At <code>[legacy/](legacy/)</code> you can find an older version of Theseus.
 It features a prototype version of the actual bot with far less capabilities, unorganized code, far less scalability, etc.

+## Contributions
+If you want to make any contribution to this repository I will be happy to take a look at it in the pull requests section.

 <hr>
 This project was made as the final MVP for Holberton School's Machine Learning SPE.
 <br>